pseusys/SeasideVPN/README.md

 # SeasideVPN

-A simple PPTP UDP VPN
+A simple PPTP UDP VPN system

 > Inspired by [this](https://github.com/habibiefaried/vpn-protocol-udp-pptp) project and tutorial.